Field To Shroud

 Support a return to our heritage of growing, processing, dyeing and milling cloth-making plants.

 While the flax grew, was harvested, and made into cloth, learning circles were held to connect people to this work.
 The circles targeted three communities:

 Local growers, to encourage them to return cloth-making plants to our fields

 Death workers, to support their advocacy for and use of earth-honoring body disposition materials and practices

-Fiber arts students who want to learn the skills of processing flax and making cloth.
+Fiber arts students to learn the skills of processing flax and making cloth.

-If you are interested in helping us grow this project
+If you are interested in growing this project's influence, let us know!

 HERE'S WHAT'S HAPPENING!